Itstayeeb786/lolo/README.md

-# Zedi Foundation(dummy organization) - Created in 2023 in school
+# Zedi Foundation(dummy organization) - Created in 2023 as a mini project